Manoj13-coder/calculator-demo/README.md

 - Display history of calculation
 - Use class to organize your code

+Feel free to add any other features you would like!

 # How to contribute?

 1. Fork this repository.